luludak/DiTOX/results/README.md

 This folder contains all the raw results from our experiments conducted with DiTOX.
 In total, we ran 130 models spanning opsets 7 to 12, covering categories such as classification, object detection, question answering, sentiment analysis, summarization, and generic text generation.

+The file `error_report.txt` contains the summary of the ONNX Optimizer errors detected.

-The results are organized into subfolders within the repository.
+The raw results are organized into subfolders within the repository.
 Files with the keyword **"each"** in their names indicate per-pass individual runs.
 Additionally, the results for each rank are chunked to facilitate better management and execution of the experiments.

 - `classification`: Results for classification models.
 - `detection_all`: Brief information for all object detection models.